 Fluid in the lungs (pulmonary edema)

 Swelling of the brain (cerebral edema), which can lead to seizures, mental changes, or permanent damage to the nervous system

 Call your provider if you have or had symptoms of acute mountain sickness, even if you felt better when you returned to a lower altitude.

 Call Helicopter rescue or your local emergency number if you or another climber has any of the following symptoms:

-Climb down the mountain right away and as safely and quickly as possible.
+Climb down the mountain as quickly as possible and safely.